vouched/vouched-android/README.md

 onJobResonse changes:

 ```
-// determine if the ID requires other processing
+// after verifying errors and insights, determine if the
+// ID requires other processing
 cameraHelper.updateDetectionModes(job.getResult());
 // advance the mode to the next state.
 VouchedCameraHelper.Mode next = cameraHelper.getNextMode();